castleXM/xm-labs-zabbix/README.md

 2. Click **Import** in the upper right corner.
 3. Import the provided [xMatters media type file](xMatters_media_type.xml).
 4. Modify the `xm_url` value to have initation URL from xMatters.
+5. Modify the `xm_auth` value if you are using basic authentication into xMatters.
+This value should be what goes in an HTTP authorization header.
+Take your xMatters API username and password and put it in this format `username:password`.
+Then in bash run `echo -n "VALUE" | openssl base64` with VALUE being what you just created with your username and password.
+If not using `xm_auth` then leave this value blank.
 </details>